-Learn how fish scales can be used to make pictures or be fascinated by the amazing things that women from Penacova and Vila Nova de Poiares can do with balsa wood.
+Learn how fish scales can be used to make pictures or be fascinated by the amazing things that women from Penacova and Vila Nova de Poiares can do with willow wood.

 Whilst every artisan fair is unique, and attracts a different line-up of vendors, I’ve been to several now and I’ve noticed that a few familiar faces, like the wooden spoon man, crop up at different fairs around the country.